 A lot has been written about sourdough starter cultures.
 You can find long and elaborate articles on how to make your own starter while using things like pineapple and grapes.
-They are almost mystical beings that you should treat with the utmost care and feed every evening at the same time while standing on your head.
-I have found out the truth is much simpler.
+They are almost mythical creatures to be treated with the utmost care and fed every evening at the same time while standing on your head.
+The truth is much simpler.
 My rye starter seems almost indestructible.
-The only thing I did is mix some whole grain rye flour with some water and wait…
+And the only thing I did is mix some whole grain rye flour with water and wait…

 What is a starter?